Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Concluding remarks

-To end with, some comments on other possible quantum deformations of the 2+1 and 3+1 (A)dS algebras are worth mentioning.
-Relevant physical consequences of the $\kappa$-deformation, such as dimensions of the deformation parameter, space isotropy,\dots can be extracted from the explicit form of the chosen classical $r$-matrix (\ref{ca}) that underlies the deformation.
-Other implications in relation to the associated first-order non-commutative spaces can also be deduced from the Drinfel'd-double.
-Therefore since any possible quantum deformation of the (A)dS algebras comes from a classical $r$-matrix, a complete classification of these objects would be certainly useful in order to find out other physically interesting quantum deformations; for each of them, the vector fields displayed in table \ref{table2} would give rise to the associated non-commutative spaces.
-We recall that in 2+1 and in higher dimensions other different quantum (A)dS deformations have been obtained by working in a conformal basis instead of a pure kinematical one; the results cover $so(3,2)$~\cite{herranz97,Mozb} and $so(4,2)$~\cite{Moza,Brunoc}.
-However, in spite of the results given in~\cite{LukierskiRuegg1992}, the complete $\kappa$-deformation of the 3+1 (A)dS algebras in a kinematical basis (i.e.~the generalization of (\ref{fa}) and (\ref{fb})) remains as an open problem.
-The corresponding Lie bialgebra and classical $r$-matrix can be found in~\cite{LBC}; the latter reads \be r=z(K_1\wedge P_1+K_2\wedge P_2+K_3\wedge P_3) +z\sqrt{\k}\, J_1\wedge J_2 . \ee As this element now includes a pure rotational term $J_1\wedge J_2 $, that does not appear either in 3+1 $\kappa$-Poincar\'e or in 2+1 quantum (A)dS algebras, different structural and physical porperties with respect to the 2+1 case here presented can be expected.
-Work on this line is in progress.
+Some comments on other possible quantum deformations of the (A)dS algebras are in order.
+Since any possible quantum deformation of the (A)dS algebras has to come from a classical $r$-matrix, a complete classification of the latter would be certainly useful in order to obtain and analyse other physically interesting quantum (A)dS groups (for each of them, the vector fields displayed in table \ref{table2} would give rise to the associated Poisson non-commutative spaces).
+In this respect, the full classification of classical $r$-matrices for the (3+1)D Poincar\'e Lie algebra can be found in~\cite{Zakr}.
+For the (2+1)D (A)dS algebras a similar result has been recently given in~\cite{LukiBorowiec} (see also~\cite{tallin}).

+On the other hand, the generalization of the (2+1)D $\kappa$-(A)dS algebras and groups to the (3+1)D case can be obtained by generalizing the classical $r$-matrix (\ref{ca}) to (see~\cite{LBC}) \be r=z(K_1\wedge P_1+K_2\wedge P_2+K_3\wedge P_3) +z\sqrt{\k}\, J_1\wedge J_2 , \ee which include a term $J_1\wedge J_2 $ coming from the rotation sector.
+This term does not appear either in the (3+1)D $\kappa$-Poincar\'e algebra (with $\k=0)$ or in the (2+1)D $\kappa$-(A)dS algebras.
+A twisted version of (\ref{za}) with a second deformation parameter $\vartheta$ was considered in~\cite{praga} by imposing some physical requirements, and the very same classical $r$-matrix has been derived in~\cite{BHNplb} from a Drinfel'd-double approach, namely